EMIR Reporting Requirements – What You File, When, and How to Get It Right

 The NFC- is not entirely off the hook.
 The regulation requires it to provide the FC with the data needed to file the report, and to verify the accuracy of the submission where it has access.
 But the filing burden shifts to the FC.
 In practice, most NFC- entities now rely entirely on their bank or broker to handle the submission.

-EMIR reports are structured across three tables defined in the ITS on reporting.
-Not every field applies to every trade, but the total reportable field set post-Refit is approximately 203 fields.
+EMIR reports are structured across three tables defined in the technical standards.
+Only a subset of fields applies to any single trade, and the total reportable field set post-Refit is approximately 203 fields.

 The LEI is the gating requirement.
 Every counterparty must have a valid, renewed LEI at the time of submission.
 Lapsed LEIs trigger immediate rejections.
-I have seen firms waste entire mornings troubleshooting rejections that turned out to be nothing more than an expired LEI on the other side of the trade.
+Firms routinely waste entire mornings troubleshooting rejections that turn out to be nothing more than an expired LEI on the other side of the trade.
 Build an automated LEI expiry tracker into your process.
 The renewal cost is trivial.
 The cost of a rejection cascade is not.

 Table 2 is the core of the report.
-It contains the Unique Transaction Identifier (UTI), the product identifier (using the UPI from the Derivatives Service Bureau post-Refit), notional amounts, currencies, settlement and maturity dates, price, and contract type.
-Approximately 129 fields, though many are conditional on the derivative type.
+It contains the Unique Transaction Identifier (UTI), the product identifier (using the UPI from the Derivatives Service Bureau post-Refit), notional amounts, currencies, settlement and maturity dates, price, and contract type, with many fields conditional on the derivative type.
+The UTI generation waterfall and its operational headaches are covered under trade repository mechanics below.

 Margin reporting has been a consistent source of reconciliation breaks since EMIR reporting began.
 The timing of margin snapshots, the treatment of disputed margin, and currency conversion conventions all create opportunities for the two counterparties to report different numbers for the same trade.
 Most teams adopt end-of-day margin snapshots aligned to a single cut-off time to minimise discrepancies.

-EMIR reporting is not a one-time filing.
+EMIR reporting continues for the life of the derivative.
 Every change to a derivative over its lifetime must be reported.
 The Refit standardised the action types that describe these changes.

 New: initial report of a derivative.
 Modify: a genuine economic change to the trade terms, such as a notional amendment or rate change.
 Correct: fix of a previously submitted report that contained errors.
 Terminate: early termination of a trade.
 Error: flagging a previously submitted report as submitted in error.
 Revive: reopening of a trade that was previously terminated in error.
 Margin update: change to collateral and margin data without affecting trade economics.
 Valuation update: update to the mark-to-market or mark-to-model valuation.